api-platform/docs/schema-generator/configuration.md

         # Use Doctrine's ArrayCollection instead of standard arrays
         useCollection:        true

-        # The Resolve Target Entity Listener config file pass
+        # The Resolve Target Entity Listener config file path
         resolveTargetEntityConfigPath: null

+        # The Resolve Target Entity Listener config file type
+        resolveTargetEntityConfigType: XML # One of "XML"; "yaml"

-        # Doctrine inheritance annotations (if set, no other annotations are generated)
+        # Doctrine inheritance attributes (if set, no other attributes are generated)
-        inheritanceAnnotations: []
+        inheritanceAttributes: []

     # Symfony Validator Component
     validator: